Skip to content

 Also, as we've already learned, it doesn’t have to be complicated or eat up much room in your yard.
 A few containers in a well-lit spot will do the trick.
 The purpose here isn’t to grow a robust crop of fruits and veggies.
 It’s to teach the kids how gardening and healthy eating can impact their lives.

 It can affect their BRAIN.
-Studies show that kids who garden score higher in science than those that do not.
+Studies show that kids who garden score higher in science than those who do not.
 It can open their mind to ask questions like why the plants need water and sun.
 Those questions can open a rabbit hole of questions that can lead to endless teaching opportunities.

 It can affect their BODY.
 They’ll have fresh fruits and veggies to eat that they grew themselves, and they’ll get to play in the dirt.
-Getting down and dirty in the earth seems counter-intuitive to our "hand-sanitizer" culture, but it has proven benefits.
+Getting down and dirty in the earth seems counterintuitive to our "hand-sanitizer" culture, but it has proven benefits.
 Getting dirty and the exposure to dirt and germs can improve a child's immune system, leading to better overall health.

 Start Your Garden Today